dashbird/site/content/blog/python-aws-lambda-error-handling.md

 ### Improved logging

-For later ease of debugging, I reccommend logging out useful information like the **event object** (mind not logging out passwords etc.), fishy db and network requests and other possible points of failures.
+For later ease of debugging, I recommend logging out useful information like the **event object** (mind not logging out passwords etc.), fishy db and network requests and other possible points of failures.
 Also, make sure if you handle a critical exception, to log the trace out.
 This makes it possible for log based monitoring solutions like <a href='https://dashbird.io' target='_blank'>Dashbird</a> to catch and process.

 ### Log based monitoring & alerting

 It's important to note here, that most of these errors don't get reported by default.
 In the best case scenario, you will notice them in the CloudWatch metrics dashboard, if you happen to have it open.
 Also, failures that happen outside the program execution are difficult or impossible to be picked up by agents, since the execution is halted before it reaches the handler or from an upper level.
 A good solution to that problem is detecting these problems from CloudWatch logs.
-I reccommend using <a href='https://dashbird.io' target='_blank'>Dashbird</a> - an easy to set up Serverless monitoring tool.
+I recommend using <a href='https://dashbird.io' target='_blank'>Dashbird</a> - an easy to set up Serverless monitoring tool.
 The good thing about Dashbird is that it has zero effect to your Lambda performance or AWS cost.
 It also integrates with your Slack account, which brings alerting right to your development chat.

 ### Conclusion